hertzmann/hertzmann.github.io/_posts/2020-05-08-siggraph-as-conference.md

 Following some recent discussions, here is a revised statement of why I think the SIGGRAPH Technical Papers program should add a conference paper track, rather than being journal-only.
 In short, **the requirements for publication at SIGGRAPH have slowly become overly burdensome since the switch to a journal-only format in 2003.
 This hurts authors (especially students), it makes it harder to publish risky ideas, and it's causing a brain drain as SIGGRAPH researchers move to publishing more in other venues.**

-To be clear, I love SIGGRAPH and I love attending it, sometimes more than I enjoy attending vision conferences, and I hope to submit several papers to SIGGRAPH/TOG this year.
-But I'm publishing in vision much more often these days, and I'm concerned about SIGGRAPH's future.

 I originally [posted about this on Facebook last year](https://www.facebook.com/aaron.hertzmann/posts/10157508064645802); a [subsequent arXiv posting](https://arxiv.org/abs/1911.09197) provoked some discussions recently in private forums.
 This time I've put it in the form of a bulleted list.
 See [the Facebook post](https://www.facebook.com/aaron.hertzmann/posts/10157508064645802) for more background on this discussion.

+To be clear, I love SIGGRAPH, and it's a great conference.
+I love attending it, sometimes more than I enjoy attending vision conferences, and I hope to submit several papers to TOG this year.
+But I'm publishing in vision much more often these days, and I'm concerned about SIGGRAPH's future.
+I think this quote is apt:

+_"This is one of the fundamental problems with companies: success hides problems.
+It happens to a lot of us in our personal lives with our health.
+When we're healthy, there may be a lot of things that are bad for us, but our health lets us get away with doing stuff that's bad for us.
+Then years later, the logic of that time doesn't hold up."_ — [Ed Catmull](https://youtu.be/k2h2lvhzMDc?t=801)

+It is better to fix problems early, rather than waiting until it is too late.

 The Problem: Expectation Creep